gkellogg/gkellogg.github.io/_posts/2009-08-30-restful-action-caching.md

 categories:
   - Ruby
 ---
 Caching actions without layout can be complicated when multiple request formats are used.
 In particular, an HTML response may use a dynamic layout, in which case you want to use the `:layout => false` option.
-However, other formats (such as XML) don&#8217;t use a layout, but the `:layout => false` option to &#95;caches&#95;action_ does not properly cache the body in this case.
+However, other formats (such as XML) don't use a layout, but the `:layout => false` option to &#95;caches&#95;action_ does not properly cache the body in this case.
 To solve the problem, create two caches action statements:

     caches_action :show,
                   :if => lambda { |c| c.request.format == :html },